System Design Space

 12-factor principles reduce architectural entropy

-Elasticity depends on architecture readiness
+Elasticity requires architecture readiness

-Autoscaling only works well when services are designed for horizontal scale, failure isolation and controlled dependency behavior.
+Autoscaling only works well when services are designed for horizontal scale, failure isolation, and controlled dependency behavior.

 Cloud failures are normal operating conditions

-Cloud-native competence is expected in senior system design
+Cloud-native competence is expected from senior engineers

 How to go through Cloud Native and 12 Factors step by step